Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 Introduction
 ------------
-Buffer overflow's are almost the bread and butter of the exploit world.
+Buffer overflow's are probably my favourite part of the security field.
 They can range from simple to incomprehensible, offer a wide variety of exploitation techniques and are just kinda fun.
+Also they sound way more difficult than they are, so I've been enjoying riding on that cred round the office for the last couple months.

 Whilst modern OS's have started to introduce memory protections, there are always ways around these, and it's still up to the application developers to protect their applications.
 Have a quick search on [exploit-db](https://www.exploit-db.com) for recent buffer overflow exploits, and you'll get a fair few turn up.
+To be honest, you'll probably never use any of the techniques described here to get your own zero-day.
+If only I hadn't been in nappies around 1995, when this stuff was 'cutting edge'.

 The goal of this series is to go over the most basic of buffer overflow's affecting the linux platform in an approachable manner, not shying too far from the lower level details.
 Hopefully, I can help someone learn something from this.
 If you have suggestions for me to improve my approach, don't hesitate to drop me a message or leave a comment, and equally if you have any questions.

-The definitive article on buffer overflow's is [http://www-inst.eecs.berkeley.edu/~cs161/fa08/papers/stack_smashing.pdf](Smashing the stack for fun and profit) by Aleph One, and it's always worth referring to multiple resources.
+The definitive article on buffer overflow's is [http://www-inst.eecs.berkeley.edu/~cs161/fa08/papers/stack_smashing.pdf](Smashing the stack for fun and profit) by Aleph One, and it wouldn't be right not to mention it in my opinion.
+I'll also include at the end some of the resources I've used to shore up my understanding.

+So lets jump right in and smash the stack!

 Example 1 - Stack buffer overflow basic 1
 -----------------------------------------
-So lets jump right in and smash the stack.
 I'll be using the example from [root-me](https://www.root-me.org/en/Challenges/App-System/ELF-x86-Stack-buffer-overflow-basic-1) to illustrate basic stack corruption.
 Since this is a fairly trivial example and introductory, I hope they won't feel any issue with me posting a solution publicly.
+As a point of note, you're going to need to be able to read C for most of this article, or at least follow the general logic of what's happening.
 ```c
 #include <stdlib.h>
 #include <stdio.h>